 Career: Jasmine began her career in international marketing in the technology sector and joined Thomson Financial in 1994, becoming managing director of the Electronic Settlements Group.
 After completing the Stanford Executive Program, Jasmine set up one of Oxfam's first regional offices, managing nine country operations in West Africa, later becoming international director responsible for Oxfam's programmes worldwide.
 Jasmine joined Save the Children in 2005, where she was responsible for revitalising one of the UK's most established charities.
-In 2010, she was appointed as Save the Children's first international chief executive officer, where she led the merger of 14 separate organisations into one management line of 15,000 people across seven regions and 60 countries, while aligning the federation behind a single mission and strategy.
-Jasmine stepped down from Save the Children in December 2015.
+In 2010, she was appointed as Save the Children's first international chief executive officer, a position she held until she stepped down in 2015.
 Jasmine has a BA in English from Bristol University, and is a graduate from the Stanford University Executive Program.

-External Appointments: Jasmine is chief executive of London First and a non-executive director of BT Group plc.
+External Appointments: Jasmine is chief executive of London First, a business campaigning group with a mission to make London the best city in the world to do business.
+She is also a non-executive director of BT Group plc.

-Committees: Chair of Brand, Values and Conduct Committee and a member of Remuneration Committee, and Governance and Nomination Committee.
+Committees: Chair of the Brand, Values and Conduct Committee and a member of the Remuneration Committee and the Governance and Nomination Committee.